Vegetable bowl with Livar roast

 preparation

 Bjoern: "This dish requires a bit of chopping, but it's worth it.
-The root vegetables add a nice depth and the slices of roast with the crispy rind are a highlight on the palate.
-I'm a fan of salt, good pepper and a pinch of sugar.
+The root vegetables add a nice depth, and the slices of roast pork with their crispy rind are a real highlight on the palate.
+I'm a fan of salt, good pepper, and a pinch of sugar.
 This combination is usually enough to bring out the natural flavors of the food (whether meat or vegetables).
 That's why we don't need a drawer full of spice jars for this dish."

-The roast will take about 2 hours, so it goes on the grill first.
-Season the meat sides with salt, pepper and a pinch of sugar and grill indirectly for a good hour at 150 °C.
+The roast will take about 2 hours to cook, so it goes on the grill first.
+Season the meat sides with salt, pepper, and a pinch of sugar and grill indirectly for a good hour at 150°C.

-Then set the grill to 190 °C and grill the roast until it reaches a core temperature of 72 °C. Allow to rest for 15 minutes before cutting.
+Then set the grill to 190°C and grill the roast to an internal temperature of 72°C. Let it rest for 15 minutes before carving.

-Mix the yoghurt with 3 tablespoons of olive oil to make a sauce and season with salt and pepper.
-Parsley roots, parsnips, onions
+Mix the yogurt with 3 tablespoons of olive oil to make a sauce and season with salt and pepper.
+Add parsley roots, parsnips, and onions.

-and chop the asparagus and cook the lentils “al dente”.
-Then smoke the latter for 20 minutes to give them some smoky flavours.
+Chop the asparagus and cook the lentils al dente.
+Then smoke the lentils for 20 minutes to add some smoky flavor.

-Grill the vegetables on the plancha or grill plate with a little olive oil and season with salt, pepper and a pinch of sugar.
-Grate the celery and beetroot directly onto the plancha or grill plate; no additional fat is needed for this.
-Sprinkle a little salt on top and keep turning until most of the water in the vegetables has evaporated.
-This creates great
+Grill the vegetables on a plancha or griddle with a little olive oil and season with salt, pepper, and a pinch of sugar.
+Grate the celery and beetroot directly onto the plancha or griddle; no additional fat is needed.
+Sprinkle with salt and stir frequently until most of the water in the vegetables has evaporated.
+This creates a great

-Vegetable chips that can be used as a topping or just for snacking.
+Vegetable chips that can be used as a topping or simply as a snack.
 This also works very well with potatoes.

-To serve, arrange the finished bowl in a bowl: First add the vegetables and pulses, then top with the Livar crusted roast, followed by chips and yoghurt sauce.
+To serve, arrange the finished bowl in a bowl: First add the vegetables and pulses, then top with the Livar crusted roast, followed by chips and yogurt sauce.

-Bjoern Terhorst is a master of the culinary game with fire – and knows how to awaken this passion in others with grill seminars and steak tastings. www.time-to-meat.de
+Bjoern Terhorst is a master of the culinary arts, playing with fire – and knows how to awaken this passion in others through grilling seminars and steak tastings. www.time-to-meat.de

 Recipe from FIRE&FOOD issue 02/2024